 Sustainability, Development and Governance

-This course will equip students with a detailed understanding of the development of sustainable development as a discourse.
-Students will explore key sustainability issues such as climate change, globalisation, and human responses with an emphasis on the emergence of environmental governance as a means to pursue sustainability.
+In this module you will develop an understanding of the development of sustainable development as a discourse.
+You will explore key sustainability issues such as climate change, globalisation, and human responses, considering the emergence of environmental governance as a means to pursue sustainability.

 Sustainability, Development and Society

-You will develop a detailed understanding of key social / environmental relationships incorporating contemporary issues in the geographies of sustainability.
-These will include 'risk society', sustainable cities, and the impacts of corporate sector activities on the environment.
-You will also understand the challenges to sustainable development at household and community levels, with a focus on community-based approaches to sustainable development.
+In this module you will develop an understanding of the key social and environmental relationships, incorporating contemporary issues in the geographies of sustainability.
+You will look at the concept of 'risk society', sustainable cities, and the impacts of corporate sector activities on the environment.
+You will consider the challenges to sustainable development at household and community levels, with a focus on community-based approaches to sustainable development.

-This course provides you with an introduction to the role of technology in development, focusing particularly on mobile phone and computer technologies.
-The course combines an understanding of key theoretical debates and how technologies have been applied in diverse sectors such as health and education.
-The course also includes training in the use of GIS (geographical information systems) within a development context.
+In this module you will develop an understanding of the role of technology in development, with particular focus on mobile phone and computer technologies.
+You will examine the key theoretical debates and look at how technologies have been applied in and across diverse sectors such as health and education.
+You will also learn how to use GIS (geographical information systems) methods and techniques within a development context.

 Community Volunteer Project

-You will undertake an independent volunteer project which will give you practical experience in gaining sustainability related work experience in a non-for profit organisation.
-The project will enhance your employability whilst and provide an opportunity to gain practical experience of third sector organisational objectives, cultures and practices.
+You will undertake an independent volunteering project, giving you practical experience sustainability-related work in a not-for-profit organisation.
+The project will enhance your employability by providing you with an opportunity to gain a practical understanding of third-sector organisational objectives, cultures and practices.

 Project Work for Managers – Sustainability and Societies